DevOps-Clinic/SaltProjectVideos/ep0005/README.md

 [Salt Project Pillars and Grains YouTube Video](https://youtube.com)

 In this video we talked about what Pillars and Grains are in Salt and how to use them.
+Salt States are located in the salt folder, and Pillar data is located in the pillar folder.

 ![Salt Project Pillars and Grains](pillars_and_grains.png)